Now registering for the 2022-2023 school year!

 Our four-year-old classes continue to work on developing their social skills, however, activities that promote kindergarten readiness skills are the main focus.
 Students are introduced to letters and sounds, writing activities, numerals, counting, and patterning which helps them prepare for kindergarten.

 Salem Preschool’s curriculum is theme based and the week’s activities, projects and lessons center around the theme.
 Each month, a Bible story or lesson is incorporated into the curriculum and a Bible verse is learned.

 Meet our Staff

-Both Mrs. Stoffel’s daughters attended Salem Preschool and as well as three of her grandchildren.
+Both Mrs. Stoffel’s daughters attended Salem Preschool and as well as four of her grandchildren.

 Mrs. Harris and her husband.
 Bob, have been married for 41 years and have three children and three grandchildren.
 Reading, biking, golfing and spending time with her family are her favorite things to do as well as teaching three and four-year olds at Salem Preschool.